OnFireTurki/GoProjects/README.md

 go get -u github.com/valyala/fasthttp
 ```
 # Important Note:

-All these projects are just for the purpose of learning.
+All these projects are just for the purpose of education.